Grandizo Munis

-Grandizo Munis (18 April 1912 – 4 February 1989) was a Spanish Trotskyist politician turned left-communist following his break with the Fourth International.
+Grandizo Munis (18 April 1912 – 4 February 1989) was a Mexican-born Spanish Trotskyist politician turned left-communist following his break with the Fourth International.

 Biography

 Grandizo first entered revolutionary politics as a member of the Izquierda Comunista de España (ICE).
 This group was led by Andreu Nin and was in sympathy with the views of Leon Trotsky and therefore affiliated to the International Communist League.

 Trotsky was opposed to the name of the group, which he argued was imprecise and badly expressed the program of the Bolshevik-Leninists.
 In addition, he entered into a dispute with Nin and the ICE when they refused his suggestion to enter the youth organisation of the Spanish Socialist Workers Party (PSOE).
 The majority of the ICE then split with Trotsky, leaving a small remnant grouping which included Grandizo Munis.

 With the beginning of the Spanish Civil War in 1936, Munis was a member of the tiny Seccion Bolshevik-Leninista.
 This organisation sought to influence the ranks of the larger Workers' Party of Marxist Unification (POUM) and also worked closely with the more left-wing anarchists of the Durruti Column.